 Who else can do this?
 No one.

-Amazon has allowed over five million ebooks to be published and made available for sale on Amazon, worldwide.
+Amazon has allowed millions of authors to be published and to have their books available for sale on Amazon, worldwide.

 So, for those who wish to malign, criticise and demand change from Amazon, I would counsel to take a deep breath, have a careful think about it all, take a cold shower, and then decide who really butters your bread.

-Amazon have supported self-publishing authors to the max, and offer more sales potential than any other ebook or book retailer.
+Amazon has supported self-publishing authors to the maximum and offers more sales potential than any other ebook or book retailer.

-So ok, Amazon are a big enterprise, and because of this, at times, they are not the most friendly beast around, but why complain about the best friend, and opportunity, you have in self-publishing?
+Amazon is a big enterprise, and because of this, at times, it is not the most vendor friendly company around.
+But why complain about the best opportunity you have in self-publishing?